This post was updated June 23, 2014.

 Into pirate lore (or are the stories real?!)?
 Head to First Landing (Virginia Beach) for free programming that includes some pirate talk (arrgh!), seashell artwork, marine life programs and more.

-A 12-mile guided canoe trip awaits you when you stay at New River Trail (Foster Falls).
+A guided biking and kayaking trip awaits you when you stay at New River Trail (Foster Falls).
 Bring your fishing poles (if you want) and a lunch to enjoy along the way.
-Several stops will be included to introduce you to macro invertebrates, GPS usage, birding and survival skills.
+Several stops will be included to introduce you to macro invertebrates, birding and survival skills.
 For ages 10 and over.
 Registration is $25/person.
 Call 276-699-6778.

 Where are you headed this Saturday night?
 We can only hope it’s into Virginia’s great outdoors.
 Learn more about Virginia Great Outdoor Month at Virginia.org/GOM and find an upcoming Virginia State Park event to attend.